North Korea says leader Kim supervised tests of cruise missiles designed to be fired from submarines

 State media said the missiles were Pulhwasal-3-31, a new type of weapon first tested last week in land-based launches from North Korea's western coast.

-The reports implied that two missiles were fired during the test but did not specify the vessel used for the launches.
+The reports implied that two missiles were fired during the test.
+KCNA said the missiles flew more than two hours before accurately striking an island target, but it did not specify the vessel used for the launches.
 North Korea in past years has fired missiles both from developmental, missile-firing submarines and underwater test platforms built on barges.

+Lee Sung Joon, spokesperson of South Korea’s Joint Chiefs of Staff, said the South Korean and U.S. militaries were analyzing the launches, including the possibility that the North exaggerated the flight times.

 In recent years, North Korea has tested a variety of missiles designed to be fired from submarines as it pursues the ability to conduct nuclear strikes from underwater.
 In theory, such capacity would bolster its deterrent by ensuring a survivable capability to retaliate after absorbing a nuclear attack on land.